 This course is dedicated to the problems of analyzing narrative.
 By reading a range of works on narrative theory and narrative analysis next to selected short stories, novels and films, we will seek to gain a sophisticated sense of how narrative works and how it can be effectively dissected.
 The literary and cinematic narratives studied cover a range from the early nineteenth to the late twentieth centuries, ensuring students learn to appreciate the historical development of kinds of narrative over time.
 The narrative theories covered include the classic Formalist studies of the 1920s; French structuralist narratology; and Marxist, psychoanalytic and feminist approaches to the study of narrative.

-This course is designed to acquaint students with basic concepts and information about globalization and international communications.
-Students will have the opportunity: to explore the roots of globalization and its rapid growth in the second half of the 20th century; assess the role that global English, intercultural communications, international media, and social media have played in this; and consider the implications of this development for culture, identity, communications, and education in the 21st century.
+This course is designed to acquaint students with basic concepts and information about globalization and international communication.
+Students will have the opportunity: to explore the roots of globalization in the West and East and its rapid growth in the second half of the 20th century; read about the history and theories of global communication; assess the role that global English, technology, and the media have played in this; and consider the implications of this development with regards to consumption, culture, and professional communication in the 21st century.

 Internet technologies have promoted a veritable explosion of life writing online in new media genres such as the personal homepage, blogs, and social networking platforms.
 As much as new media scholars interest themselves in understanding the writing genres and social selves created through these technologies, scholars in autobiography studies seek to bring their expertise to bear on theorizing these new modes of self-narration.
 These two fields—new media and autobiography—increasingly intersect, asking questions best answered with both an eye to the history and theory of life writing and to the practices and technologies of new media.
 Our theoretical readings will focus on poststructural understandings of the self, and we will examine these in light of how they have been taken up by both new media and autobiography theorists and practitioners.